Case Study: How One Startup Saved 30% on SaaS Costs by Tracking Subscriptions

 Background

 The startup was experiencing rapid employee growth.
 With aggressive hiring came a surge in software subscriptions to support new team members.
+Tool requests were landing in inboxes without a consistent approval process, so some subscriptions entered the stack through verbal sign-offs or workaround purchases while official requests sat pending.
 Over time, the leadership noticed a sharp uptick in SaaS spending that outpaced operational efficiency, signaling potential waste.

 Step 1: Visibility Through Quarterly Usage Reviews